nashville-software-school/client-side-mastery/book-2-the-neophyte/chapters/MARTIN_INTRO.md

 # Project: Fish in my Aquarium

-Let's build a couple HTML pages whose user will be an avid rare fish collector who maintains a sophisticated tank in his home.
+Let's build a dynamic web page whose user will be an avid rare fish collector who maintains a sophisticated tank in his home.
 His name is Martin.
 Martin meets you at a local coffee and explains what he needs to have on his web site.

 > "So nice to meet you finally after all of those emails.
 Please, grab a chair," says Martin.
 He uses his leather loafer to gently nudge a chair slightly away from the table.
 He subtly waves his hand towards the chair in invitation.
 >